Hades0x/movie-recommendation-system/README.md

 # movie-recommendation-system
-A content based movie recommender system using cosine similarity
+A content-based movie recommender system using cosine similarity